 The original wooden buildings were replaced in 1964 by a modern annex comprising a spacious hall, committee rooms, offices and associated facilities.

-In February 2011, the Gothic Revival building was severely damaged in an earthquake and is now in the process of being remodeled.
+In February 2011, the Gothic Revival building was severely damaged in an earthquake.
+As the result of much work by many dedicated people, the ruined building was rebuilt, dedicated, and re-opened in February of 2015.
+In June, 2018, a new stained glass window was installed.
 (See the rebuild page.)

-The damaged 1902 Edgar Jenkins organ is being upgraded by the South Island Organ company and will soon be a 3 manual detached console instrument with electro-pneumatic action and a digital transmission system - with a new trumpet rank.
+The damaged 1902 Edgar Jenkins organ was restored and expanded by the South Island Organ company, now being a 3 manual detached console instrument with electro-pneumatic action and a digital transmission system - with a new trumpet rank.

 Since 1880, the mission of the Church has been taken forward by a succession of 11 dedicated ministers supported by resourceful and dedicated congregations.
 We now carry on the vision of the early founders of our Church with hope, love and confidence.